Purplecannon/footnote/doc/WeeklyProgress.md

   - turned on controls so that the video player had play, pause, speed adjustment, volume adjustment, and scrubber capabilities
 - Kept track of the timestamp (# of seconds played) when a user paused the video as well as the title.
 - Created the video upload functionality so users could directly upload mp4 files to our website.
+- Added bug documentation to the living document

 #### Mia Huynh